roshinis78/my-resume/resume.md

 >This description will be updated soon 😅

 ### Self Employed Highschool Math Tutor *(Fall 2016 - Summer 2018)*
-- Tutored high school students in Algebra/Algebra 2/Precalculus during the summer (and in Fall/Spring 2016).
+- Tutored high school students in Algebra/Algebra 2/Precalculus with a 100% course advancement test pass rate.
-- Prepared them for a course advancement test, but also provided them with a fundamentally conceptual and visual understanding of any formulas and topics included in the course.
+- Provided them with a fundamentally conceptual and visual understanding of any formulas and topics in the course and in applications     of the course.

 ## Honors